IMF freezes benchmark currency basket, defers any yuan addition

 An IMF staff report released earlier this month, which recommended extending the basket, showed that although the currency is increasingly used in cross-border transactions and heavily traded in Asia, it is only thinly traded in North America and is not commonly used in international debt securities.

 Staff said freezing the current basket, which had been due to expire on Dec.
-31, would give parties more lead time to adjust to any changes.
+31, would avoid disrupting financial market trading on the first day of the new year and give parties more lead time to adjust to any changes.

 Chinese Premier Li Keqiang in March asked IMF Managing Director Christine Lagarde to push for inclusion, saying Beijing would speed up the convertibility of the yuan and liberalize cross-border investment rules.